shweta20039/shortme/README.md

     .1:3030/version`, version info will be returned rather the long url corresponding to the short url "version".
 * Base string config in configuration file
-    * **Once this base string is specified, it can not be reconfiged anymore otherwise the shortened urls may not be unique and thus may conflict with previous ones.**
+    * **Once this base string is specified, it can not be reconfigured anymore otherwise the shortened urls may not be unique and thus may conflict with previous ones.**
 * Avoid short url loop
     * In case we request the short url for an already shortened url by **shortme**.
 This is meaningless and will consume more resource in **shortme**.
 * Short **http** or **https** urls